ICJIA/r3-next/public/markdown/faqs.md

 ### Who is eligible for R3 grant funding?

-Click <a href="https://icjia.illinois.gov/r3/"> here </a> for a map and table of all eligible areas.
+Click <a href="https://icjia.illinois.gov/r3/"> here </a> for a map and table of all eligible zones.

-### Who decided the eligible areas?
+### Who decided the eligible zones?

-The Illinois Criminal Justice Information Authority (ICJIA) in coordination with JEO and a diverse group of researchers that represent academic institutions from around the state.
+The Illinois Criminal Justice Information Authority (ICJIA) in coordination with JEO and a diverse group of researchers that represent academic institutions from around the state performed the <a href="https://r3.illinois.gov/collaboratives">analysis</a> to determine what geographic zones satisfied the conditions established by the R3 legislation.
+These determinations were then approved by the R3 Board.

-### How were the eligible areas chosen?
+### How were the eligible zones chosen?

-The legislation states that eligible areas should have the highest rates of: Gun injuries, Unemployment, Child poverty, Commitments to and returns from the Department of Corrections.
+The legislation states that eligible zones should have the highest rates of: Gun injuries, Unemployment, Child poverty, Commitments to and returns from the Department of Corrections.
 The areas are designated by census tract.
 Census tracts are geographic areas defined by the Census Bureau. <a href="https://geocoding.geo.census.gov/geocoder/geographies/address?form">Enter an address here to find its Census tract</a>.
 You may also search an address directly within the R3 map search bar to find out if it is located within an eligible census tract.

 ## R3 Board